Meme1079/PsychWiki/README.md

 #### Contributers
 - [LarryFrosty](https://github.com/LarryFrosty) - For adding some new callback functions to the wiki, that I didn't know existed
 - [galactic2005](https://github.com/galactic2005) - For on how to use `getPixelColor()` function and added custom achievement functions

-### Previous Update [14.1.0 Version]
-- Added "Custom Substate" Page
-- Added new 0.7.2 functions
-- Some orginizations from the wiki pages

 ***